UPDATED AUGUST 8, 2023

 Need some help to simplify your communications?

-As a plain English copywriter, one of my specialist skills is translating complex propositions and ideas into clear, simple language that informs, explains and sells.
+And I’m a whizz at translating complex issues, propositions and ideas into clear, simple language that informs, explains and sells.

-If you would like to widen your market, or improve the simplicity of your communications and would like some help, why not get in touch?
+If you’re looking to widen your market, or improve the simplicity of your communications and you’d like some help, why not get in touch?

 You can find out more about me and what I can do for you by visiting my website.